 To fully ensure compliance with competition laws, Sumitomo Chemical has established the Committee on Antitrust Compliance and Corruption Prevention (chaired by the company's President) to establish and manage competition law compliance systems for the entire Sumitomo Chemical Group under the guidance and supervision of the Board of Directors and Board of Corporate Auditors.
-In addition, we issued the Competition Law Compliance Manual, and we intend to promote the introduction of the manual by Group companies in Japan and overseas going forward.
-Furthermore, we are actively providing training using this Competition Law Compliance Manual.
+In addition, we issued the Competition Law Compliance Manual and have introduced it at Group companies in Japan and overseas in addition to actively providing training using it.